gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/principles-of-ecology/ecological_factors.md

 Latitudes represent distance from the equator.
 Temperature values are maximum at the equator and decrease gradually towards poles.
 Different types of vegetation occur from equator to poles which are illustrated below.

-{{< figure "images/books/12-biology/botany/plant-ecology/Figure 6.8: Latitudinal and Altitudinal Vegetation.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/plant-ecology/6.8-latitudinal-and-altitudinal-vegetation.png" "w-25 float-left">}}

 Figure 6.8: Latitudinal and Altitudinal Vegetation